otamam818/CrabSafe/README.md

 Now you have multiple states that are understandable and easy to handle based on your program's use case.

-Where previously none of the errors would be assigned their own state, rustInterfaces allow you to handle each and every potential error state
+Where previously none of the errors would be assigned their own state, crabSafe allow you to handle each and every potential error state

 ## But I want Rust's pattern matching too
-rustInterfaces has pattern matching via `vmatch`.
+crabSafe has pattern matching via `vmatch`.
 It's usage can be seen in various places in the documentation:
 - [Using `vmatch` on the Result type](./docs/README.md#usage--vmatch-on-result)
 - [Using `vmatch` on the Option type](./docs/README.md#usage--vmatch-on-option)
 - [Using `vmatch` on your own types](./docs/README.md#vmatch)

 ## Documentation
-See [the documentation file](./docs/README.md) for all the things that rustInterfaces offers.
+See [the documentation file](./docs/README.md) for all the things that crabSafe offers.